- Why TCI?

 Shop School Supply Sales

 Most teachers spend far more of their own money than most people realize, which is unfortunate, but it’s always better to be over-prepared than struggling to find a pen, dry erase marker, or notebook during the year.
 Look up school supply sales or talk to local teachers about where they get their discounted supplies.
-Some schools allow teachers to make wish lists to give to their parents at open house, so if you can do that, begin making a list of what you really want or need for your classroom so you’re prepared for that.
-You can always stock up on more supplies during the year, but back-to-school season usually has the cheapest prices on school supplies and it’s usually easier to find a large selection of what you’re looking for.
+Some schools allow teachers to make wish lists to give to their parents at the open house, so if you can do that, begin making a list of what you really want or need for your classroom so you’re prepared for that.
+You can always stock up on more supplies during the year, but the back-to-school season usually has the cheapest prices on school supplies and it’s usually easier to find a large selection of what you’re looking for.

 Don’t Stress Too Much About Decorations

 We know that it’s every teacher’s dream to have an awe-inspiring, Pinterest-worthy classroom that brings “oohs” and “ahhs” from every parent, student, and teacher than enters your room.
 While some decor can make your classroom feel more comfortable and homey, what you put on your walls is most likely not going to change your students’ lives.
 However, what you teach them can, in fact, change their lives.
 Focus on the most important parts of being a teacher and know that once you get those taken care of, you’ll feel far more confident beginning your first year of teaching than you would if your classroom looked perfect but you were otherwise unprepared.

 Follow these summer preparation tips for first-year teachers and you are sure to have an amazing first year of teaching!